Aruba Clearpass syslog User-ID with Palo Alto

 In step 5 below select the appropriate syslog target that you configured in step 1.

 The facility level generally means the log level.
 0-7 means least informative to most informative.
 Admittedly, I haven't looked at the different levels to see if you could get the same data at a lower level.
-Ideally, you would you use the least level log level so CPPM isn't hammering the firewall.
+Ideally, you would you use the least log level so CPPM isn't hammering the firewall.
 This is a lab, so I'm setting it to 7.

 3. Configure syslog Export Filter columns.